FakeItEasy/FakeItEasy/docs/what-can-be-faked.md

 ### Types whose methods have `in` parameters

-Generic types that contain methods having a parameter modified by the `in` keyword cannot be faked by FakeItEasy.
+Due to deficiencies in earlier .NET framework releases, generic types that contain methods having a parameter modified by the `in` keyword cannot be faked by FakeItEasy running on target frameworks earlier than .NET 6.
-This limitation is tracked as [issue 1382](https://github.com/FakeItEasy/FakeItEasy/issues/1382).

 ### Where do the constructor arguments come from?